 For the first time, users can manage all their spending across all their bank accounts in one place.
 They can easily see where and what they are spending their money on.

-They will enjoy the budgeting insights in addition to the retailer cashback and a much slimmer wallet.
+They will enjoy the budgeting insights, the retailer cashback, and a much slimmer wallet.

 Sounds pretty cool?
 It is.